victorpegoraro/dos_tools/README.md

  send HTTP packets to server

 --------------------------------------------
-!
-Dont send packts for attack other servers
+Just send packts for your servers !